Gold plummets and dollar strengthens on Trump's Fed chair nomination | The National

 The price of gold tumbled while the dollar firmed up on Friday after President Donald Trump selected Kevin Warsh to succeed Jerome Powell as Federal Reserve chair.

-Spot gold tumbled 9.82 per cent at $4,796.00 per ounce as of 1.26pm ET, while silver declined nearly 30 per cent to $82.15 an ounce.
-Spot copper, platinum and palladium also suffered steep declines.
+Spot gold tumbled 8.50 per cent at $4,866.60 per ounce as of 4pm ET, while silver fell nearly 30 per cent to $81.93 an ounce.
+Spot copper, platinum and palladium also posted steep declines.

 The decision ends months of speculation over who will lead the world's most significant central bank after Mr Powell's chairmanship expires in May.
 Mr Warsh, who served on the Federal Reserve from 2006-2011, was seen as one of the less dovish contenders for the job.

-Mr Warsh has called major changes at how the Fed conducts its business, going so far as to call for “regime change”.
+He has called for major changes at how the Fed does its business, going so far as to seek “regime change”.
 And in an interview with CNBC in July he called for “a new Treasury-Fed accord, like we did in 1951 after another period where we built up our nation’s debt and we were stuck with a central bank that was working at cross purposes with the Treasury.”

 “Many investors see the appointment as leading to a steepening in the yield curve, with near-term easing helping to depress short-end rates while a shrinking balance sheet drives long-term yields higher,” Karl Schamotta, chief market strategist at Corpay, wrote to clients.